Selling goods in the Netherlands to clients in the Netherlands

 - Your client is an entrepreneur who is established in the Netherlands, or who has a permanent establishment in the Netherlands.

 - Your client is a legal entity, for example a foundation or private limited company that is established in the Netherlands and which is not an entrepreneur.

 If you are involved with reverse-charging VAT, then you will not specify any VAT on your invoice.
 You should then state ‘VAT reverse-charged’ on your invoice, as well as your client’s VAT identification number.

 Supplying to private individuals or foreign entrepreneurs

 Do you supply goods to private individuals or other foreign entrepreneurs in the Netherlands?
 Then you must charge VAT.
 You are also required to file a VAT return in the Netherlands.
-In order to do so, you must register yourself with the Netherlands Tax and Customs Administration.
+In order to do so, you must register yourself with the Netherlands Tax Administration.

 Is your company established outside the EU and do you supply goods to private individuals in the Netherlands?
 If it concerns goods that are not yet in the EU, you may be able to use the Import scheme.
 If the goods are already in the Netherlands, you may be able to use the Union scheme via the Dutch tax authorities.

 If your company is established in an EU country other than the Netherlands, check with the tax authorities in your country of establishment about these schemes.